JustGoscha/allmighty-autocomplete/README.md

 allmighty-autocomplete
 ======================

+## 🚧 Warning!
+This code is not maintained anymore! 🚧

 Simple to use autocomplete directive in a module for AngularJS!
 Supports arrow keys to traverse suggestions as well as mouse input.
 You can load the suggestions from a remote REST API, it also supports promises.